-Something that was perhaps not quite so well-known or accepted before COVID-19 and the stay at home orders is telemedicine.
-This effectively means that a patient speaks to a doctor or therapist via the phone or a video call rather than face to face.
+Something that was perhaps not quite so well-known or accepted before COVID-19 and the stay-at-home orders is telemedicine.
+This effectively means that a patient speaks to a doctor or therapist via the phone or a video call rather than face-to-face.
 There are a number of benefits to this approach, but one that stands out is that it makes therapy and getting past addiction much more flexible and therefore, less stressful.
 When it’s less stressful, there is more chance of success.

-Thanks to better technology, telemedicine is now simpler to access, especially for individuals who may not consider themselves computer literate
+Thanks to better technology, telemedicine is now simpler to access, especially for individuals who may not consider themselves computer-literate

 Telemedicine eliminates the need to drive, park, walk, or sit in a waiting room while visiting a doctor’s office or clinic.
-From the comfort of your own bed or sofa, you can chat to your doctor.
+From the comfort of your own bed or sofa, you can chat with your doctor.
 For those who have a hectic schedule, a virtual visit may be more convenient than a physical one.

 If you utilize telemedicine, you may be able to avoid taking time off work or arranging childcare entirely.
-This means that not only is it open to all, but that having the addition of telemedicine within your treatment options ensures that even those who would find other forms of therapy difficult, if not impossible, can benefit and get well.
+This means that not only is it open to all, but having the addition of telemedicine within your treatment options ensures that even those who would find other forms of therapy difficult, if not impossible, can benefit and get well.